katrintirok/python-environmental-lesson/_episodes/04-merging-data.md

     - Combine two DataFrames using a unique ID found in both DataFrames.
     - Employ `to_csv` to export a DataFrame in CSV format.
     - Join DataFrames using common fields (join keys).
+keypoints:
+- the function pd.concat() can be used to concatenate/stack two DataFrames
+- axis = 0 will stack vertically and axis = 1 horizontally
+- the function pd.merge() can be used to join two DataFrames and requires joining keys
+- pandas can perform inner joins, the default option in merge(), left joins, right joins and full joins
 ---

 In many "real world" situations, the data that we want to use come in multiple